karllabatista/udacity_sparkify_dw_project2/README.md

     - the load data in stage_songs takes a while approximately 42 minutes to load all the data into the table

 ### Data Analysis

+The analysis_data.ipynb contains some analyses about the songs players.
+Check the file to vizualizer this analyses.
+The file also the delete of cluster.